athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Adamantine Dragon (Ancient, Spellcaster).md

     desc: "`pf2:r`  **Trigger** The dragon Grabs a creature\n* * *\n\n**Effect** The dragon uses Swallow Whole."

   - name: "Rock Tunneler"
     desc: "  The dragon can burrow through solid stone at a Speed of 20 feet.
-They can leave a tunnel if they desire, and they usually don’t."
+They can leave a tunnel if they desire, and they usually don't."

   - name: "[[Bestiary Ability Glossary/Swallow Whole|Swallow Whole]]"
-    desc: "`pf2:1` (attack) Large, 3d12 + 14 bludgeoning, Rupture 35\n\n* * *\n"
+    desc: "`pf2:1` (attack) Large, 3d12+14 bludgeoning, Rupture 35\n\n* * *\n"

   - name: "[[Bestiary Ability Glossary/Throw Rock|Throw Rock]]"
     desc: "`pf2:1`  "